 Osteopathy is an established and recognised patient focused manual approach to restoring, maintaining and promoting physical and psychosocial well-being.

-Osteopathy is a healthcare profession that requires degree training including an intensive four years of anatomy, physiology, pathology, nutrition, sports rehabilitation pediatrics and orthopaedics.
+Osteopathy is a healthcare profession that requires degree training including an intensive four years’ study of anatomy, physiology, pathology, clinical neurology, nutrition, sports rehabilitation, paediatrics and orthopaedics plus pharmacology and biomechanics, as well as at least 1,000 hours of clinical training experience with patients within private clinics.
 All Osteopaths in the UK have been regulated by law since 1993 by the General Osteopathic Council (GOsC).
-All our Osteopaths at this practice have a full Osteopathic degree, are fully insured and are registered with the GOsC .
-We can refer you on for further tests, such as a blood test or X-ray, if required.
+Osteopaths are Allied Healthcare Professionals (AHPs) and therefore have titles that are recognised by NHS England and protected by law.
+All our Osteopaths at our practice have a full Osteopathic degree, are fully insured and are registered with the GOsC.

 Conditions We Treat

-Osteopathy is a system of manual therapy, that can help with many medical conditions.
-According to the Advertising Standards Agency these include:
+As a manual therapy, Osteopathy can help with a number of medical conditions.
+According to the Advertising Standards Agency, these include:

 Osteopathy can improve a range of issues within the body whether it’s a medical condition, injury or a consistent pain that is reducing your quality of life.
 Our treatments will be used to improve your well-being, both in body and mind, and all the treatments we provide will be based on your individual symptoms.
 We will adapt our techniques and treatment approach to your particular condition.